RustyMods/Almanac/Almanac/Tutorials/Almanac_Readme.md

 - The list will be validated by the Almanac against its cached creature data.
 - Any values added prefixed with a # will be ignored

+version 3.1.3 - Adds custom creature groups

+- To use these groups with your achievements, the name of your file becomes the key to the group.
+- As an example, your file name is: "Custom_Brutes.yml", then you use "Custom_Brutes" as the key.